 NATIONAL ORGANIZATION OF BLACK LAW ENFORCEMENT EXECUTIVES MARYLAND CHAPTER

-NEXT MEMBER MEETING WILL BE DETERMINED ONCE WE HAVE OVERCOME THIS PANDEMIC
+NEXT MEMBER IN PERSON MEETING WILL BE DETERMINED ONCE WE HAVE OVERCOME THIS PANDEMIC

 Due to social distancing requirements there was no membership meeting April or May, however the executive board has had a conference call each month.
 If you have any questions, concerns or request please contact a board member.

 Thanks for visiting NOBLE Maryland chapter.
 Please tour our website and contact us so together we can become partners in improving Maryland.

 The Maryland Chapter of NOBLE stand with you, your families and communities across the state of Maryland as we collectively navigate the effect of Covid 19.
 Most of our members and supporters are those on the front line in this fight that has impacted us globally.
 We share in support of all police, fire personnel, nurses, doctors, military, public works, food industry, and the support staff that have unselfishly given of themselves at the risk of their own personal well-being.
 Our Blessing of the Badge ceremony held March 10, 2020 was certainly timely.
 I ask that you pray for all first responders and medical personnel as they continue to sacrifice in this battle to overcome through this unchartered modern crisis.

 Pres Ronce Alford